Skip to content

 How does the Python Dictionary perform in comparison to other data structures?

-• Collision Handling: Hash collisions occur when two different keys produce the same hash value.
-Python’s dictionary implementation handles collisions efficiently using open addressing and probing techniques, ensuring that key-value pairs are stored and retrieved correctly.
+- Collision handling: Theoretically, so-called hash collisions can occur if two different keys access the same hash value.
+In Python, however, such a collision is handled efficiently using open addressing and probing techniques.
+This ensures that the key-value pairs are stored correctly and can therefore also be retrieved.

-• Iteration Performance: Iterating over a dictionary is also efficient, with a time complexity of O(n), where n is the number of key-value pairs.
-This is because you typically iterate through the dictionary once, visiting each key-value pair.
+- Iteration performance: Iterating over a Python dictionary has a time complexity of O(n), where n is also the number of key-value pairs.
+This is because the dictionary runs through each key-value pair once and therefore a longer iteration also has a higher time complexity.

 Which Python collections are available?